stajichlab/SOP_data/Data_and_Code/NCBI_deposit.md

 > * Candidatus Baumannia cicadellinicola
 > * Candidatus Sulcia muelleri

 Use the NCBI provide names for MAGs to now create organism-specific biosamples.
-Pick either "MIMAG Metagenome-assembled Genome".
+When creating the biosamples, choose "MIMAG Metagenome-assembled Genome".
 Include the BioProject ID made earlier during submission.
 Any Bin IDs can be included as the isolate name.
 Finally add a custom attribute 'derived-from' and add 'This BioSample is a metagenomic assembly obtained from the host XXXXXXXXXX BioSample: SAMNXXXXX.' to connect the MAG back to the physical biosample(s).
+You could also add custom attributes at this stage of % completion and % contamination for your MAGs.

-Finally, the MAGs can now be deposited via the WGS submision portal as genome assemblies (as described above) using BioProject ID and the organism-specific BioSample ID for the MAGs.
-For archaeal/bacterial MAGs, if they are unannotated, then you only need a fasta file to submit these to NCBI and you will be asked at end of submission if you want to use NCBI's in-house annotation tool for these, PGAP (as described above).
+Finally, the MAGs can now be deposited via the WGS submision portal as genome assemblies (as described above) using the BioProject ID that we made earlier and the organism-specific BioSample IDs for each of the MAGs.
+For unannotated archaeal/bacterial MAGs, you only need a fasta file to submit these to NCBI.
+At the end of the submission process, you will be asked if you want to use NCBI's in-house annotation tool to annotate these, PGAP (as described above).
+Alternatively, you can provide .sqn files with your own annotation during deposition.